Grants vs debt vs equity UK SME funding blog cover

 Grants: what they are and when they make sense

-Grants are non-repayable capital, typically awarded by government bodies (Innovate UK, the British Business Bank, regional growth funds) or sector-specific programmes (creative industries, clean tech, R&D-intensive sectors).
+Grants are non-repayable capital, typically awarded by government bodies or sector-specific programmes (for example creative industries, clean tech, R&D-intensive sectors).

-When grants make sense: R&D-intensive work, regional investment in priority areas, sector-specific initiatives (clean tech, life sciences).
+Grants tend to make sense for: R&D-intensive work, regional investment in priority areas, sector-specific initiatives (for example, clean tech, life sciences).
 When the application overhead is justified by the size of the award and the activity already fits what your business is doing.

 Debt: what it is and when it makes sense